 If we are to achieve the above, everyone in our community must be encouraged to work together.
-We are committed to developing a positive climate which places learning as the number one priority and reinforces the need to teach and model good conduct and social skills.
+We are committed to developing a positive climate which places learning as the number one priority and reinforces the need to teach, model and coach both good conduct and social/life skills.
 We believe that a strong ethos of achievement and good conduct comes from us all working together within a clear framework.
 Every member of staff has a responsibility to uphold the procedures outlined in this policy.
+Regular training is given to staff at The Grange Academy including during at staff induction.